The Table Pane

 In the ’Statistics’ tab of the Table Definition we can define Z- test and T-test for tables.
 Read more about Significance Testing.

-We can apply Weighting to tables by specifying a Weight Variable.
-This can be a numeric variable you have imported, or it can be a Weight Variable calculated by OfficeReports.
-The section Weighting Data describes how to calculate case weights.
+We use weighted data by specifying a Weight Variable.
+This can be a numeric variable you have imported, or it can be a numeric weight variable calculated by OfficeReports.
+The section Weighting Data describes how to calculate case weights resulting in a numeric variable.

 If need to weight all or most of your tables, you can select a Default Weight Variable in ‘OfficeReports>General Settings’.